 ‘It is the most westerly coastal exposure of the higher Middle and Upper Cenomanian Zig Zag Chalk Formation of the Grey Chalk Subgroup, before it condenses into the higher Basement Beds of south-east Devon.
 The Zig Zag Chalk Formation has a glauconitic, sandy base which rests, not on marly chalk typical of the main basin to the east, but on highly condensed Cenomanian Basement Beds.
 In turn, these thin Cenomanian deposits rest on a complex succession of Albian Greensand and Chert Beds.
 The succession at White Nothe has been described as the best demonstration of Cenomanian onlap in southern England.'

 Or, you might prefer to know that White Nothe is an enormous chalk headland, some 610 feet high.
 The name means White Nose.
 Someone was presumably suffering a heavy cold at the time of naming.
 The chalk cliff then extends and slopes gently down for a mile or so to the west.
 Beneath White Nothe and along the whole length of the mile lies The Undercliff.
 This is an enormous area of prehistoric landslip.
-It is a tumbled landscape of mini hills and dips, steep slopes and brief levels, all covered by dense tangles of hawthorn, blackthorn, holly and bramble, or thick tussocks of grass.
-The eastern end is remote and inaccessible, although there is apparently an old smugglers’ route known as the zig-zag path which runs down from the top of headland to the shore.
+It is a tumbled landscape of mini hills and dips, steep slopes and brief levels, all covered by dense tangles of hawthorn, blackthorn, holly and bramble, or thick tussocks of grasses.
+The eastern end is remote and inaccessible, although there is apparently an old smugglers’ route known as the zig-zag path which runs down from the top of the headland to the shore.
 The western end can be reached by a track and path or from the beach.
 This western end is known as Burning Cliff.
 An underground fire smouldered there from 1825 to 1827, fed by the bituminous shale which accompanies the chalk.

 I stood on the top of the cliff at White Nothe and looked down on the Undercliff.
 There was no sign of a descending path.
 Anyway, the cliff was precipitous.
 But the Undercliff was irresistible.
 I found a slightly less precipitous edge – and went for it.
 I slipped and slid, but mostly I found that the force of gravity was more than made up for by the opposing impenetrability of the vegetation.
 My hat was snatched from my head.
 The blackthorn and brambles clung to me, forcing me to stop and extricate myself from their clutches.
 I lost the mug clipped to my rucksack somewhere on the descent.
 Nonetheless, I reached the Undercliff at last and turned to look back at the great wall of chalk above.